brightspot/redirect-importer/README.md

-> [!WARNING]
-> This README is a template for new Platform Extensions.
+> This README is a template for Redirect Importer functionality.
-> Notes in this format are instructions for you, the author, and must be deleted before the project is complete.

 # Example

-> [!WARNING]
 > This is a high-level summary of the functionality this extension provides.

-This extension provides the ability for Brightspot to print the words "Hello World" to the log when certain records are saved.
+This extension provides the ability for Brightspot to import Vanity Redirects utilizing a google spreadsheet.
 * [Prerequisites](#prerequisites)
 * [Installation](#installation)
 * [Usage](#usage)